qbancoffee/emac_ivad_board_init_no_relay/README.md

 These commands were captured with a logic analyzer during the booting process and implemented here.

-This program waits for a button press and turns on/off relays that turn the CRT on and off.
+This program sends the init code 5 seconds after being powered and also monitors pin 3 for button presses.

+All code to control external relays was removed.